Enter-tainer/typstyle/README.md

 ### Use as a web app

-Try the online version of the formatter at: <https://enter-tainer.github.io/typstyle/demo/>.
-You can see how it formats your code.
+Try the playground at: <https://enter-tainer.github.io/typstyle/playground>

+The playground integrates the latest version of typstyle.
+If you encounter formatting issues, please verify them in the playground first before reporting bugs.

 ### Use as a Library